All Faculty, Staff

 Fax: (479) 575-3196

-Dr. Patrick J. Wolf is Distinguished Professor of Education Policy and 21st Century Endowed Chair in School Choice in the Department of Education Reform at the University of Arkansas College of Education and Health Professions.
+Dr. Patrick J. Wolf is a Distinguished Professor of Education Policy and 21st Century Endowed Chair in School Choice in the Department of Education Reform at the University of Arkansas College of Education and Health Professions.
 He previously taught at Columbia and Georgetown University.
-Wolf has worked as a pizza deliverer, a state government administrator, an advocate for people with hearing impairments, and a janitor’s assistant, though not necessary in that order.
-As principal investigator of the School Choice Demonstration Project he has led or is leading major studies of school choice initiatives including longitudinal evaluations of school voucher programs in Washington, DC; Milwaukee, WI; and the state of Louisiana.
+Wolf has worked as a pizza deliverer, a state government administrator, an advocate for people with hearing impairments, and a janitor’s assistant, though not necessarily in that order.
+As principal investigator of the School Choice Demonstration Project he has led longitudinal evaluations of school voucher programs in Washington, DC; Milwaukee, WI; and the state of Louisiana.
 Research projects led or co-led by Dr. Wolf have been awarded 34 research grants and contracts totaling nearly $22 million.
-He has authored, co-authored, or co-edited five books and nearly 160 journal articles, book chapters, and policy reports on school choice, civic values, special education, public management, and campaign finance.
-Most of his school choice research is available at https://scdp.uark.edu/.
+He has authored, co-authored, edited, or co-edited five books and over 175 journal articles, book chapters, book reviews, and policy reports on private school choice, public charter schools, civic values, special education, public management, and campaign finance.
+Most of his school choice research is available at http://scdp.uark.edu/.

 His 1997 article on Reinventing Government won the national Best Article Award of the Academy of Management, Division on Public and Nonprofit Management.
 He received the Significant Research Award of the University of Arkansas College of Education and Health Professions in 2011 and was one of the 10 Most Outstanding Faculty Members at the University of Arkansas in 2016.
-His papers have won prizes at the 2015 Global Home Education Conference in 2015 and the International School Choice & Reform Conference in 2017.
-A 1987 graduate of the University of St. Thomas (St. Paul, MN), he received his Ph.D. in Political Science from Harvard University in 1995.
+His papers have won prizes at the Global Home Education Conference in 2015 and the International School Choice & Reform Conference in 2017.
+A 1987 graduate of the University of St. Thomas (St. Paul, MN), he received his Ph.D. in political science from the Government Department at Harvard University in 1995.

 Private school choice, public charter schools, public school chioce, special education, organizational leadership